chicken-mobile/android-chicken/README.md

 You will find us on irc at irc.f0o.de in #mobile-chicken

+## TODOs

+### Copy libs with ndk-build

+We can't simply invoke the `libs` make target along with chicken-target etc, because it gets run before the cleaning of ./libs/.
+Currently, we need to do `ndk-build && make -C jni/chicken libs`.

+Maybe there is a way to do get this running after the libs cleanup.

 ## Embedding custom libs is hard

 If your APK contains ./libs/armeabi/file.so, it will not end up under